Pagy::Keyset

 keyset The hash of column/direction pairs.
 Pagy extracts it from the order of the set.

 latest The hash of keyset attributes of the latest fetched record (from the latest page).
-Pagy decodes it from the :page variable, and uses it to filter out the already fetched records.
+Pagy decodes it from the :page variable and uses it to filter the newest records.

 next The next page, i.e. the encoded reference to the last record of the current page.